cmbuckley/cmbuckley.github.io/_drafts/jumsoft-money-changes-id-love-to-see.md

 ---
-title: Jumsoft Money: Changes I'd Love to See
+title: "Jumsoft Money: Changes I'd Love to See"
 ---

 Features: